You'll need excellent observation and investigative skills, as well as attention to detail, to be a good trading standards officer

 - Once fully trained, TSOs can earn £23,000 to £34,000.

 - For senior TSOs salaries typically range from £34,000 to £50,000.

 - Salaries within the private sector may be higher and experienced senior TSO managers have the potential to earn up to £90,000.

 Salaries vary depending on the type of work (e.g. local council or contract work) and location.

 Income figures are intended as a guide only.

-TSOs usually work a 37-hour week.
-This may occasionally include some unsocial hours in order to visit premises such as nightclubs and Sunday markets.
+You will typically work 37 hours per week.
+This may occasionally include some unsocial hours in order to visit premises such as nightclubs and weekend markets.
 Flexi-time systems often operate.